Seaman apprentice

-Seaman Apprenticeinsignia

-Collarinsignia

 Seaman apprentice is the second lowest enlisted rate in the U.S. Navy, U.S. Coast Guard, and the U.S. Naval Sea Cadet Corps just above seaman recruit and below seaman; this rank was formerly known as seaman second class.

 The current rank of seaman apprentice should not be confused with the rank of apprentice seaman which was the lowest Navy rank from 1904 to 1948.
 In the old system apprentice seaman was followed by seaman 2nd class and seaman 1st class.
 (The three tiered rank system for seamen dates from the 18th Century Royal Navy when the ranks were called landsman, ordinary seaman and able seaman.)

 The actual title for an E-2 in the U.S. Navy varies based on the community to which the sailor belongs.
 Likewise, the color of their group rate marks also depends on their community.